dimanech/atlas-guide/README.md

 }
 ```

-### Templates overrides
+### Templates overwrites

-As the next step you probably want to add your project CSS and JS to render components examples properly.
+As the next step you, probably, want to add your project CSS and JS to render components examples properly.
-To make this happen you need to add `partials` to the config, with paths to templates.
+To make this happen you need to add `partials` to the config, with paths to templates:

 ```json
 {